Joe Biden selects Kamala Harris as presidential running mate: reports | DW | 11.08.2020

 Joe Biden has named California Senator Kamala Harris as his running mate.
 She is the first Black woman to ever run on a major presidential ticket in the US.

-Joe Biden named California Senator Kamala Harris as his running mate on Tuesday.
-She is the first Black woman to ever run on a major presidential ticket in the US.
+Joe Biden named California Senator Kamala Harris as his running mate on Tuesday, making history as both the first Black woman and the first Asian-American on a major presidential ticket in US history.

 "I have the great honor to announce that I've picked Kamala Harris — a fearless fighter for the little guy, and one of the country’s finest public servants — as my running mate."